frank038/XWM-X-window-manager/README.md

 No docks can interoperate with the wm.

 No keybindings.
+No virtual desktops.

 To test this wm:
 - from a terminal: Xephyr :1 -screen 1366x768
 - from another terminal: DISPLAY=:1 xterm &
 - launch the wm from that terminal
-- or just execut it as any other wm.
+- or just execut it as any wm.

 ![My image](https://github.com/frank038/XWM-X-window-manager-/blob/main/screenshot.png)